 You will receive a full master’s degree from the University of South Wales that demonstrates a high-order overview of Finance and Investment.

-The MSc Finance and Investment course is delivered in Atlantic House, Cardiff and offers facilities and a supportive environment in which Accounting and Finance students can flourish.
+The MSc Finance and Investment course offers a supportive environment in which Accounting and Finance students can flourish.
 From a fully equipped learning resource centre and a state-of-the-art trading room powered by leading industry software from Thomson Reuters to interactive teaching spaces.

 A minimum 2:2 Honours degree or an equivalent international qualification may also be acceptable.